neoglez/calvis/README.md

 ## 2. or Create your own synthetic data
 ### 2.1.
 Preparation

-Please consider that in all cases, we install dependencies into a coda environment.
+Please consider that in all cases, we install dependencies into a conda environment.
 The code was tested under ubuntu 16.04 with python 3.7.

 #### 2.1.1.
 SMPL data